Symphony No. 1 (Prokofiev)

 The Symphony No. 1 in D major, Op.
-25, also known as the "Classical", was Sergei Prokofiev's first numbered symphony.
+25, also known as the Classical, was Sergei Prokofiev's first numbered symphony.
 He began to compose it in 1916 and completed it on September 10, 1917.
-It was composed as a modern reinterpretation of the classical style of Franz Joseph Haydn and Wolfgang Amadeus Mozart.
+It was composed as a modern reinterpretation of the classical style of Joseph Haydn and Wolfgang Amadeus Mozart.
 The symphony's nickname was bestowed upon it by the composer.
-It premiered on April 18, 1918 in Petrograd, conducted by Prokofiev.
+It premiered on April 18, 1918, in Petrograd, conducted by Prokofiev.
 It has remained one of his most popular works.

 Background

 The symphony is composed in a style based on that of Haydn and Mozart, but does not follow them strictly.
-Although the work has often been described as "neoclassical," Prokofiev denied it, adding that he disliked what he called "Bach on the wrong notes."
+It has often been described as "neo-classical".
 The work was partly inspired by his conducting studies at the Saint Petersburg Conservatory, where the instructor, Nikolai Tcherepnin, taught his students about conducting Haydn, among other composers.

 The influence of Mozart is apparent in the light, airy scoring and the fast paced bustle of the outer movements but it does deviate from this influence in some surprising ways.
 Prokofiev's own style is noticeable in the way the themes step upward or downward into the neighboring keys before returning to the first one.
 This is especially true of the second theme of the first movement and of the gavotte.

 Prokofiev wrote the symphony on holiday in the country, using it as an exercise in composing away from the piano.
 This also served to get him away from the violent street fighting of the February Revolution which was then underway in Petrograd.